sciZer0/7/v/README.md

 <h1>11 &nbsp Voting System</h1>

+The enormous benefit from voting, among others, is as follows,

+> **The more tokens are being locked for voting, the less tokens in real circulation.**

 The Vote blockchain’s democratic system consists of the following elements:

 * Competitive Quadratic Voting System (in-built)